shobhitic/swift-to-do-list/README.md

 # Building and Running the app

-To get started, first clone the app, open the `cd` in to the folder and run `pod install`.
-Make sure you have [CocoaPods installed](https://cocoapods.org/#install) before running `pod install`.
+To get started, first clone the app, open the `$ cd` in to the folder and run `$ pod install`.
+Make sure you have [CocoaPods installed](https://cocoapods.org/#install) before running `$ pod install`.

 Locate the folder in Finder and open the `To Do List.xcworkspace` in XCode.
-If `pod install` succeeded, and you opened the correct project, everything should work and you will be greeted with an empty screen with no tasks in the app.
+If `$ pod install` succeeded, and you opened the correct project, everything should work and you will be greeted with an empty screen with no tasks in the app.

 <img src="screenshots/screen1.png" width="300">